 Assistive software and hardware

-Over my past decade working in the web industry, I’ve heard of, and occasionally seen, a small range of screen readers in use by people with varied levels of vision impairment.
+Over our time working in the web industry, we’ve heard of, and occasionally seen, a small range of screen readers in use by people with varied levels of vision impairment.
 There are many different kinds of users dependent on these technologies and within the book there’s a good overview for all the main types of technology currently available.
 This includes different examples of built-in voice feedback for desktop and mobile operating systems, add-on software for screen reading, speech recognition, page navigators and eye trackers.

 Types of disability